 This Proxy Statement is furnished to the holders of Ordinary Shares, par value NIS 1.00 per share (the "Ordinary Shares"), of ICL Group Ltd. (the "Company," "ICL," "we," "us" or "our") in connection with the solicitation by the Board of Directors of the Company (the "Board of Directors" or "Board") of proxies for use at the 2024 Annual General Meeting of Shareholders (the "Meeting"), or at any postponement or adjournment thereof, pursuant to the accompanying Notice of 2024 Annual General Meeting of Shareholders.
 The Meeting will be held on July 17, 2024, at 10:00 a.m.
-(Israel time), at the offices of the Company, Millennium Tower, 23 Aranha Street, 22nd Floor, Tel Aviv, Israel and via Microsoft Teams ([meeting URL: https://teams.microsoft.com/l/meetup-join/19%3ameeting_NzdIMWZjYiEtZTU40C00Y2E1LThmNDQtMTYxY2Vi0GUwMDVI%40thread.v2/0?context=%7b%22Tid%22%3a%22802762d2-02c4-4677-98ba-54060a234204%22%2c%220id%22%3a%22c24a4bb8-71f6-47d6-8612-141e27ea57a2%22%7d](https://teams.microsoft.com/l/meetup-join/19%3ameeting_NzdIMWZjYiEtZTU40C00Y2E1LThmNDQtMTYxY2Vi0GUwMDVI%40thread.v2/0?context=%7b%22Tid%22%3a%22802762d2-02c4-4677-98ba-54060a234204%22%2c%220id%22%3a%22c24a4bb8-71f6-47d6-8612-141e27ea57a2%22%7d)).
-If you intend to participate in the meeting via Microsoft Teams, we recommend logging in at least fifteen minutes before the Meeting to ensure that you are logged in when the Meeting starts.
+(Israel time), at the offices of the Company, Millennium Tower 23 Arona Street, 22nd Floor, Tel Aviv, Israel and via Microsoft Teams (Meeting URL:

-DICLAIMER AND SAFE HARBOR FOR FORWARD-LOOKING STATEMENTS
+DISCLAIMER AND SAFE HARBOR FOR FORWARD-LOOKING STATEMENTS

 This proxy statement may contain forward-looking statements within the meaning of the United States Private Securities Litigation Reform Act of 1995 and other applicable securities laws.
 Whenever words such as "believe," "expect," "anticipate," "intend," "plan," "estimate," "predict," "strive," "target," "up to," "expansion," or similar expressions are used, the Company is making forward-looking statements.
 Such forward-looking statements may include, but are not limited to, those that discuss strategies, goals, targets, objectives, financial outlooks, corporate initiatives, our long-term business, financial targets and outlook, current expectations, existing or new products, existing or new markets, operating efficiencies, or other non-historical matters.
 Because such statements deal with future events and are based on our current expectations, they could be impacted or be subject to various risks and uncertainties, including those discussed in the "Risk Factors" section and elsewhere in our Annual Report on Form 20-F for the year ended December 31, 2023, filed with the SEC on March 14, 2024 (the "2023 Annual Report"), and in subsequent filings with the U.S. Securities and Exchange Commission ("SEC") and the Israel Securities Authority ("ISA").
 Our strategies, business and financial targets, goals and objectives are subject to change from time to time.
 Therefore, actual results, performance or achievements of the Company could differ materially from those described in or implied by such forward-looking statements due to various factors, including, but not limited to risk factors discussed under Item 3 - Key Information - D. Risk Factors in the 2023 Annual Report.
 Forward looking statements speak only as of the date they are made and, except as otherwise required by law, the Company does not undertake any obligation to update them in light of new information or future developments or to release publicly any revisions to these statements, targets or goals in order to reflect later events or circumstances or to reflect the occurrence of unanticipated events.
-Readers, listeners and viewers are cautioned to consider these risks and uncertainties and to not place undue reliance on such information.
+Readers, listeners and viewers are cautioned to consider these risks and uncertainties and not to place undue reliance on such information.
 Forward-looking statements should not be read as a guarantee of future performance or results and are subject to risks and uncertainties, and the actual results may differ materially from those expressed or implied in the forward-looking statements.